-In this advanced level class, students make a proposal for a product that they want to create and then follow the design cycle to create that product, with limited support from the teacher.
+In this advanced level class, students create proposals for products that they want to construct that solve problems and then follow the design cycle to create that product, with limited support from the teacher.
 Students will compile a portfolio of completed projects and assignments related to the course topic that demonstrate design process abilities.
 This course will be offered in the same classroom with the same teacher as the introductory woodworking course.
 It is essential that students are highly motivated, skilled and independent to be successful in this course.

-Engineering and Innovation: Intro
+Engineering and Innovation